rimij405/rimij405.github.io/source/_posts/bugfix-fcc-35791.md

 ![Logo for Free Code Camp.](/images/posts/bugfix/fcc_logo.svg)

 The nonprofit's mission is simple: help *campers* learn to code.
 For free. (*And this time, it's free as in pizza **and** free as in libre*).
-I did a brief review on the Free Code Camp code base in preparation for the {% post_link bugfix-fcc-35751 other bugfix report here %}. {% post_link commarch-fcc You can read my FLOSS review post here. %}
+I did a brief review on the Free Code Camp code base in preparation for the {% post_link bugfix-fcc-35751 other bugfix report here %}. {% post_link commarch-fcc You can also read my FLOSS review post here. %}

 <!-- Read more -->